aperswal/IllumedMVP/README.md

 - Display hospital information in an easy-to-read card format
 - Expandable cards for additional hospital details
 - Google Maps integration for address autocomplete and geocoding
+- Filter hospitals based on emergency services, hospital type, and ownership

 ### Insurance Plan Search (using Marketplace API)
 - Search for health and dental insurance plans